rust-lang/rust/text/0000-box-and-in-for-stdlib.md

 * We could use the `in (<place-expr>) <expr>` syntax.
 An earlier version of this RFC used this alternative.
 It is easier to implement on the current code base, but I do not know of any other benefits.
+  (Well, maybe parentheses are less "heavyweight" than curly-braces?)

 * A number of other syntaxes for placement have been proposed in the past; see for example discussion on [RFC PR 405] as well as